It gets hard sometimes…

 After making the plan that I would go home and come back if needed.
 I left him there waiting for an MRI, went home to feed the kids and get them to bed.
 I assumed he would call me within a couple of hours to come and collect him.
 That was at 6pm.

 When I hung up the phone I sat in shock.
-At just 39 years old, Scott had sustained a significant spinal injury.
+At just 39 years old, my husband had sustained a significant spinal injury.
 That had crushed the nerves responsible for allowing movement in his left lower leg.
 Without emergency surgery, he may never walk properly again.
 An avid surfer since the age of twelve.
 He may never be able to coordinate his leg well enough to surf again.

 Even with the surgery, he may not recover for one year.
 If at all.